mylastnewemail/BADUSB/README.md

 # BADUSB
-This project include scripts that i have created designed for the Rubber Ducky by HAK5 and Malduino Elite by Maltronics
+This project include scripts that i have created for the Rubber Ducky by HAK5 and Malduino Elite by Maltronics

 Updates: